shamsoftware/sham-http/README.md

 ### Supporting SSL

 To mock an HTTPS server, use MockHttpsServer in the place of MockHttpServer.
-Your HTTPS client will need to use a keystore that contains the mock server's certificate.  confluex-mock.keystore is available on the classpath, and its password is confluex.
+Your HTTPS client will need to use a keystore that contains the mock server's certificate.  sham.keystore is available on the classpath, and its password is sham.

 ```groovy